kris-brown/calculus_of_constructions/README.md

 | ff : Bool.
 ```

-The natural numbers are a prototypical example of inductive types, as any element of it is either zero or the successor to another natural number (thus, `zero` lets us constructor a `Nat` in any context, and the `succ` constructor behaves like a function of type `Nat → Nat`).
+The natural numbers are a prototypical example of inductive types, as any element of it is either zero or the successor to another natural number (thus, `zero` lets us construct a `Nat` in any context, and the `succ` constructor behaves like a function of type `Nat → Nat`).

 ```
 Inductive Nat : Set :=